Health Topics

 What do the results mean?

 A negative (normal) result means that you have little or no rheumatoid factor in your blood.
 But that doesn't rule out rheumatoid arthritis or another health problem.
-Many people with rheumatoid arthritis have little or no rheumatoid factor.
 If you have symptoms of rheumatoid arthritis, but your RF test results are normal, your provider may order more tests to make a diagnosis.

 A positive (abnormal) result means that a higher level of rheumatoid factor was found in your blood.
-This doesn't always mean that rheumatoid factors are causing your symptoms.
-But the higher your RF test results, the more likely it is that you have a condition linked to rheumatoid factors.
-Your provider may do more tests to find out if you have:
+Your provider will also consider other test results along with your symptoms and medical history to find out if you have:

-- Rheumatoid arthritis or another autoimmune disease
+- Rheumatoid arthritis or another autoimmune disease.

-- A chronic infection
+- A chronic infection.

-- Certain cancers
+- Certain cancers.

 Learn more about laboratory tests, reference ranges, and understanding results.